e04/khmer-web-ime/README.md

 ## TODO

-- [ ] use binary search insetead of liner search with suggestion algolithm
+- [ ] use binary search insetead of liner search with suggestion algorithm
 - [ ] add some other language such as Lao, Myanmar that have is no input software.

 ## For Development